Watch Pastor Joe Fox as he gives you sage advice.

 Ok, let’s get started.

-Before anything else you have to understand that you have very limited time in the way of making purchases (you never know what is going to be banned next by Executive Order or agency decree, or as things get sportier, how much and how fast prices will sky rocket on necessary items), so you need to read this, comprehend it, and take decisive action!
-No putting this off until after the “fall colors trip” or after you get that new flat screen tee vee (you and your family’s gratification should be realized by getting what you need to survive what’s coming!).
+Before anything else you must accept that you have very limited time in the way of making purchases (you never know what is going to be banned next by Executive Order or agency decree, or as things get sportier, how much and how fast prices will sky rocket on necessary items), so you need to read this, comprehend it, and take decisive action!
+No putting this off!
 Everything mentioned herein will get more expensive by the day (bit by bit, but one day it’s going to take off, then, as time grows shorter, by the hour).
 Example: Right now you can get a 1200 round case for $

-490 $550, shipped (about .41 .46 cents a round).
+490 $550, shipped (about .41 .46 cents a round) if you can find it!
 Tomorrow?
-One more ‘mass shooting’ could bring a panic like the one after Sandy Hook, and you’ll be paying a dollar a round and be glad if you can find it.
+It might be ‘unobtanium’.
 When you take into account the old axiom that you have 1,000 rounds per rifle in reserve, and 3,000 per rifle on hand is only adequate for SHTF/WROL scenarios, you might want to start some budgeting.
 Soon as you finish reading this.
 The old rule of, “you snooze, you lose” will take on major significance to you personally in this case, because what you lose might just be your life, or at the minimum, what’s left of your tattered freedom!

 So, what’s the very first thing you do?
 Simply, start a PT program.
 See the paragraph on packs below.
 Fitness is the foundation upon which your preparedness plans, tools, and actions should be built.
 There are many out there; find the one that’s right for you.
 Make sure if you haven’t exercised hard in a long time that you get medical clearance; dropping dead from a heart attack doesn’t do your preparedness planning any good, nor does it help your family.
 Once you’ve gotten into your exercise program and have made some progress getting over the ‘sore muscle syndrome’, start including walks with your ruck (pack) on for varying distances, light weight at first, and add to it as time goes on.